PeerBerry Review Summary

 Remember that all lenders on PeerBerry have to follow local laws and regulations.
-The country's exposure of PeerBerry's loans can vary depending on the current market conditions.
+The country's exposure to PeerBerry's loans can vary depending on market conditions.

 We propose setting up multiple auto-invest portfolios or investing manually to control your diversification settings fully.
 That's the only way to create an equally diversified portfolio if that's something you are aiming for.

 The loan availability of specific lenders varies as PeerBerry decreases the exposure of loans issued by start-ups in developing countries.
 If you suffer from cash drag, we suggest reviewing our Crowdpear review to learn more about another crowdfunding platform that PeerBerry's team operates.

 When investing in loans in emerging markets, it's essential to remember that PeerBerry uses an indirect investment structure to protect investors from force majeure events.
 This means that before the money is sent to the loan originator, it has to go through an intermediary company.

 In this graph, you can see how the money is transferred to the borrowers.
-Keep in mind that the safety of your investment relies on the performance of the loan book.
+Remember that your investment's safety relies on the loan book's performance.